 How can I evaluate the terrain and drainage of a campsite to choose the right location for dry camping?

 Look at the terrain and drainage to find a dry spot.
 Avoid areas that flood.
-Choose a place that’s protected from wind to prevent moisture buildup.
+When choosing a place, it must be protected from wind.
+It will help prevent moisture from building up.

 What kind of gear is essential for staying dry while camping?

-You need waterproof tents, tarps, sleeping bags, and clothes.
+Sleeping bags – You would need water proof tents.
 Picking the right gear and using it right is key.

 How can I pack smart to keep my gear dry during a camping trip?